bpolaszek/bentools-etl/README.md

 By default, the `flush()` method of your loader will be invoked at the end of the ETL, meaning it will likely keep all loaded items in memory before dumping them to their final destination.

-Feel free to adjust a `flushFrequency` that fits your needs and optionally trigger an early flush at any time during the ETL process:
+Feel free to adjust a `flushFrequency` that fits your needs to manage memory usage and data processing efficiency and optionally trigger an early flush at any time during the ETL process:

 ```php